CSho27/PowerUp/README.md

 *No, the game saves will be in a different format.
 I will look into the possibility of supporting 2008 game saves in the future, but it may not be possible.*

 5. When will the full version be done? <br/>
-*Probably not for another few months.
+*Probably not until June or July 2022.
 I'm currently working on this alone and there's a lot of work left to do.*